-Mike is a trial lawyer and counselor in Foley & Lardner LLP’s Boston office.
-He has spent nearly 40 years litigating and trying cases and arguing appeals in both civil and criminal courts around the country.
-He has a broad range of clients, with a particular focus on health care litigation, False Claims Act defense, government and internal investigations, and scientific and research misconduct.
-Mike has recently been involved in FCA matters involving Medicare Advantage as well as assisting various health care entities, including “High Impact Target” hospitals, avoid FCA liability in connection with the CARES Act, the Paycheck Protection Program and the Health Care Enhancement Act.
+Mike represents a broad range of clients, with a particular focus on health care litigation, False Claims Act defense, government and internal investigations, and scientific and research misconduct.
+He has recently been involved in FCA matters involving Medicare Advantage as well as assisting various health care entities, including “High Impact Target” hospitals, avoiding FCA liability in connection with the CARES Act, the Paycheck Protection Program, and the Health Care Enhancement Act.

-Mike’s expertise includes ERISA and RICO class actions, False Claims Act (FCA) litigation, and the defense of both organizations and individuals in Justice Department and SEC investigations.
-He has particular expertise investigating and defending academic institutions in connection with claims of scientific misconduct and research misconduct.
+Mike’s extensive experience includes ERISA and RICO class actions, False Claims Act (FCA) litigation, and the defense of both organizations and individuals in Justice Department and SEC investigations.
+He is particularly skilled in investigating and defending academic institutions in connection with claims of scientific misconduct and research misconduct.
 And he was named “Lawyer of the Year” in Boston for Bet-the-Company Litigation in both 2018 and 2020 by Best Lawyers in America.

 Earlier in his career, Mike served as an Assistant U.S. Attorney in the Major Crimes and Organized Crime Strike Force units of the U.S. Attorney’s office in Boston.
 Between his prosecutorial experience and his private practice, Mike has tried more than 20 cases to decision.
 He has also argued nearly 20 appeals in state and federal appellate courts across the country.